EdwardMan917/matic-docs/docs/edge/consensus/pos-stake-unstake.md

 will be part of the validator set starting from the next epoch.

 :::info Registering BLS keys
-If the network is running with the BLS, in order to become a validator, after staking, you need to register BLS public key.
+If the network is running in BLS mode, in order for nodes to become validators, they need to register their BLS public keys after staking

-To do so run the command:
+This can be done with the following command:

 ```bash
 npm run register-blskey
 ```